Supreme Court Finds Divorced Parents Not Required to Pay for Children’s Postgraduate Education Expenses

 The Court then recognized that the General Assembly had amended section 31-16-6-2 in 2007 and replaced the phrase “institutions of higher learning” with “postsecondary educational institutions.”
 The term “institutions of higher learning” would seem to obviously include graduate or professional school.
 Therefore, the Court found this change in language evidenced an intent that postsecondary education institutions be narrower than all institutions of higher learning.

 The Court then noted that the child support statutes were recently amended, in 2012, to lower the presumption age for termination of child support from 21 to 19 years old and allowed a child or parent to file a petition for educational needs until the child becomes 21 years old.
 See Ind.
 Code § 31-16-6-6.
 As the Court recognized, although the statute applies only to the timing of the filing of a petition, the statute at least suggests that the payment of educational expenses would not extend beyond a baccalaureate degree, as most students would not start graduate or professional school until they are at least 21 years old.

 Finally, the Court recognized that Indiana already goes further than most states by allowing for orders requiring parents to pay education expenses after a child reaches the age of majority.

 While the Court held that the education child support statute does not give a trial court authority to order parents to pay for graduate or professional school, the Court also made two important observations.

-First, the Court recognized that its interpretation of the statute does not “limit the trial court’s ability to order divorced parents to pay for education that is less than a baccalaureate degree.”
+First, the Court recognized that its interpretation of the statute does not “limit the trial court’s ability to order divorced parents to pay for an education that is less than a baccalaureate degree.”
 The Court specifically stated that trial courts can order divorced parents to pay for trade school or associate’s degree programs.